Unity-Billal-mesloub/Shapefile-Viewer-Editor-for-Agronomy/README.md

 ## 📜 License

-This software is provided as-is for educational and professional use in agronomy and GIS analysis.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---